 Stir in the garlic and cook, stirring constantly until the onions are just beginning to brown around the edges.
 Add half the cabbage and cook, stirring constantly, until wilted.
 Pour in the oat milk and add the nutmeg, bring to a simmer.

-Drain the potatoes and add the potatoes and remaining cabbage.
+Add the potatoes and remaining cabbage.
 By cooking half and stirring in half raw we get the best of both worlds. great texture and great flavor!

 Use a potato masher to coarsely mash the drained potatoes.
 Season to taste with salt and pepper.